-To support mRNA research and therapeutic applications, Azenta offers gene synthesis and custom mRNA synthesis with industry-leading project completion time, a wide range of deliverables, and best-in-class quality.
+To support mRNA research and therapeutic applications, Azenta offers custom mRNA synthesis and circular RNA with industry-leading project completion time, a wide range of deliverables, and best-in-class quality.

 Synthetic mRNA comes from a template nucleotide sequence of DNA.
 The process starts with codon optimization of this sequence for optimal transcription.
 The gene is synthesized, cloned into a vector, and verified by Sanger sequencing.
 The plasmid DNA is then amplified, target mRNA sequence linearized, and used as a template for in vitro transcription.

 The circularization of coding RNAs into circRNAs has generated considerable interest as an approach to extend the duration of protein translation, thanks to their covalently closed structures and increased stability inside the cells.
 In the context of RNA-based therapeutics development, this has the potential to unveil better targets or gene delivery vectors with high pharmaceutical stability and biostability relative to current standard-of-care linear mRNA.
 Azenta has developed a proprietary and first-in-market workflow to produce high-quality circular RNA.
 Based on a group I intron self-splicing system, our process leads to improved circularization efficiency for high-yield circRNA products with favorable characteristics for therapeutic development.

 mRNA products are provided as a dry powder, fully lyophilized and shipped at room temperature.
 Below is a summary of what to expect from your custom mRNA synthesis order.

 |mRNA Synthetic Motifs||Purified Synthetic Yield||Synthetic Length||Estimated Completion Time||Quality Control|

 |ncRNA: Non-coding RNA||40 ug – 2000 ug||< 2000 bp||In as few as 2 weeks||- 100% sequence accuracy from Sanger sequencing of template